 Image Backup to Google Photos

 You can easily backup all of your phone images to Google Photos.
 Google Photos is an organized gallery app where all of your uploaded images saved with the month and year format.
-So, you can find easily by selecting a month or year.
+So, you can find it easily by selecting a month or year.

 - In order to back up the photos in Google Photos, you have to launch the Google Photos App.
 [Settings -> Backup & sync -> Turn on Back up & sync option]